 Why directing is called the heart of management functions?
 Directing is that which begins the actual work of management functions.
 It is that force that actually begins the work of paper works.

 Management functions like planning, organizing, and staffing are related to paperwork.
 They do not work themselves.
 They are of no use if a direction step is not taken.
-Direction ensures that the paperwork of achieving predetermined goals and objectives by implementing them.
+Direction ensures the paperwork of achieving predetermined goals and objectives by implementing them.

 Once the employee is placed in the right position he needs order and guidance to execute the work.
 That is why it is all which makes possible the goal achievement of the firm through the proper direction and implementation.